sorekore/my-first-repo/README.md

 # my-first-repo
-This is my first repoaaabbb
+This is my awesome repo